-The practice kept detailed dental care records in line with recognised guidance.

-Staff conveyed a good understanding of supporting more vulnerable members of society such as patients with dementia, and adults and children with a learning difficulty.

-We saw evidence the dentists justified, graded and reported on the radiographs they took.
-The provider carried out radiography audits every year following current guidance and legislation.
+- The practice kept detailed dental care records in line with recognised guidance. - Staff conveyed a good understanding of supporting more vulnerable members of society such as patients with dementia, and adults and children with a learning difficulty. - We saw evidence the dentists justified, graded and reported on the radiographs they took. - The provider had not carried out radiography audits every year following current guidance and legislation.
+We were sent a radiographic QA audit following our inspection.